electron/electronjs.org-old/_posts/2017-02-20-electron-internals-building-chromium-as-a-library.md

 Before talking about the next steps taken in libchromiumcontent, it is important to introduce the concept of component build in Chromium first.

-As a huge project, the linking step takes very long in Chromium when building, normally when a developer made a small change, it may take 10 minutes to see the final output.
+As a huge project, the linking step takes very long in Chromium when building.
+Normally when a developer makes a small change, it can take 10 minutes to see the final output.
 To solve this, Chromium introduced component build, which builds each module in Chromium as separated shared libraries, so the time spent in the final linking step becomes unnoticeable.

 ## Shipping raw binaries

-With Chromium kept growing, finally there were so many exported symbols in Chromium that even the symbols of Content Module and Webkit were more than the limitation.
+With Chromium continuing to grow, there were so many exported symbols in Chromium that even the symbols of Content Module and Webkit were more than the limitation.
 It was impossible to generate a usable shared library by simply stripping symbols.